 The Attitude of the Group Towards Tax Planning

 The Group manages risks to ensure compliance with legal requirements in a manner which ensures that the correct amount of tax is paid.
-The commercial needs of the business will in no circumstances override compliance with all applicable laws and regulations.
+The commercial needs of the business will never override compliance with all applicable laws and regulations.

 The Group is a commercially driven organisation and tax planning is undertaken as part of the Group’s strategic planning.
 The Group has a low appetite towards tax risk.
 Where alternative courses of action to achieve a strategic objective are available, those which reduce tax liabilities will only be adopted if they comply with the spirit, as well as the letter, of the law.
 External advice is obtained to ensure that this is the case.